-Solicitors Qualifying Examination (SQE) is designed to have 2 stages, of which SQE stage 1 is going to assess the candidates’ knowledge at point of admission.
+Solicitors Qualifying Examination (SQE) is designed to have 2 stages (SQE stage 1, and SQE stage 2), of which SQE stage 1 is going to assess the candidates’ knowledge at point of admission.
 The method selected to achieve this objective is multiple-choice questions.
 What do we know about this type of testing?

 By Dr Irene Rudique